sergehall/cs81-module3b-toolkit/README.md

 - [x] `RESULTS.md` — tested results
 - [x] `REFLECTION.md` — thoughts and patterns
 - [x] At least **5 separate commits**

+## License

+This project is for educational purposes only as part of Santa Monica College's CS81 coursework.